singhgithub/Senior_Projec_Intelle_Temp/README.md

 # Senior_Project_Intelle_Temp
 Senior project
-Its a Zone Control HVAC System that allows its user to control the temperature of there room individually.
+Its a Zone Control HVAC System that allows its users to control the temperature of their rooms individually.
+Once a user set a room temperature the system will automatically keep it at that vaule by turning the AC ON/OFF as well as opening and closing the vent.
 Upon complition of the project a mock up design of a house was constructor which consisted of vents and a big fan.
 The mock up design was made out of wood and PVC.
+It simulated how the system automatically control the rooms temperatures to there preset values.
 Hardware:
   Arduino nano
   RF 300/400mhz chip